naszam/maker-badges/README.md

 > Dai GraphQL to check for activities on MakerDAO ecosystem

 To enable MakerBadges to check off-chain for activities on MakerDAO ecosystem we're using the following MakerDAO DSS
-contracts:
+Contracts:

 - **Pot**: to check if a user has accrued 1 or more Dai from DSR.
 - **Dai**: to check if a user has sent 10 or 20 Dai.
-- **Chief**: to check if a user is voting in an Executive Spell or Governance Polls.
+- **Chief**: to check if a user has voted in Executive Spells or Governance Polls.
-- **Flip**: to check for high bidder in the current Bid in Collateral Auctions.
+- **Flip**: to check if a user has bidden or won Collateral Auctions.
 - **Cat**: to check if a user have bitten an unsafe vault.

 ### [BadgeRoles](./contracts/BadgeRoles.sol)